Jasper Dolphin: 2017–present: Further TV appearances and Jackass

 In 2017, GOLF Media announced a show on their now-deleted app with Jasper as the lead role, titled Quality Time with Jasper.
 Viewers have compared the show to The Eric Andre Show.

 In 2019, it was announced Jasper was having a show with an Odd Future friend, Errol Chatham, on the channel Viceland.
 The show focuses on the two having their first time doing activities that they have never done before.
 They both also appeared in one episode of Ridiculousness in 2019.

 In 2021, it was announced that Jasper, along with four other people, will be the new cast members in Jackass Forever (2022).
 Jasper's dad Compston "Dark Shark" Wilson, and fellow Odd Future members Tyler the Creator, Errol Chatham, Lionel Boyce, Syd, and Travis "Taco" Bennett also appeared in this movie.

-Jasper also appeared in the Jackass Shark Week special with Johnny Knoxville, Steve-O, Chris Pontius, and Sean "Poopies" McInerney, who is also a new cast member in Jackass Forever.
-Jasper made a guest appearance in the YouTube web series Truth or Dab in the episode starring fellow Jackass Forever cast members Wee Man and Steve-O. He made a guest appearance in WWE SmackDown with fellow Jackass members Knoxville, Pontius, Dave England, new member Zach Holmes, and director Jeff Tremaine.
+Jasper also appeared in the Jackass Shark Week special with Johnny Knoxville, Steve-O, Chris Pontius, and Poopies, who is also a new cast member in Jackass Forever.
+He also appeared in the second Jackass Shark Week special (2022) with Knoxville, Pontius, Wee Man, Poopies, Zach Holmes, and Jasper's dad Dark Shark.
+Jasper made a guest appearance in the YouTube web series Truth or Dab in the episode starring fellow Jackass Forever cast members Wee Man and Steve-O.

+He made a guest appearance in WWE SmackDown with fellow Jackass members Knoxville, Pontius, Dave England, new member Zach, and director Jeff Tremaine.
 He helped Knoxville beat Sami Zayn in WrestleMania 38.
+He also appeared in an episode of Celebrity Family Feud, along with most of the main cast of Jackass Forever.

+He also appeared in Jackass: Best and Last, alongside the entire main cast of Jackass Forever.
+It was theatrically released on June 26, 2026.